p-lemonish/chatroom-salt/README.md

 ## Internal architecture

-Here I will explain what the role of each sls-file is.

-***

 ### chatroom/base/init.sls
 The sole point of base is to initialize and configure Nginx in a default state, so that for a fresh instance with no certificates yet, it can fetch certificates